groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/net/tex-to-tga.md

     enable: true
     title_left: "Steps to convert TEX to TGA in C#"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net/) makes it easy for developers to convert a TEX file to TGA with a few lines of code.
+        [GroupDocs.Conversion for .NET](https://products.groupdocs.com/conversion/net/) makes it easy for developers to convert a TEX file to TGA with a few lines of code.

         * Create an instance of the Converter class and provide the file TEX with the full path
         * Create and set ConvertOptions for TGA type.
         * Call the Converter.Convert method and pass the full path and format (TGA) as a parameter

     title_right: "System Requirements"
     content_right: |
         Basic conversion with GroupDocs.Conversion for .NET can be done in just a few simple steps.
 Our APIs are supported on all major platforms and operating systems.
 Before executing the code below, make sure you have the following prerequisites installed on your system.